 Join us Wednesday, May 17 – Thursday, May 18, 2017 for the sixth annual Blended Learning in the Liberal Arts conference, held at Bryn Mawr College.

-We’re excited to announce that our keynote speaker will be Roopika Risam, Assistant Professor of English and Secondary English Education at Salem State University.
-She will speak to her work combining digital humanities, hybrid and online teaching, and post-colonial studies.
+We’re excited to announce that our keynote speaker will be Dr. Roopika Risam, Assistant Professor of English and Secondary English Education at Salem State University.
+Risam’s work combines digital humanities, hybrid and online teaching, and post-colonial studies.
+Her talk title is “Networks of Pedagogy: Notes towards a Decolonized Classroom.”

 Staying a bit longer, and interested in transformative teaching?
-Join us for the free JupyterDay event, starting immediately after the Blended Learning conference.
+Join us for the JupyterDay Philly, starting immediately after the Blended Learning conference.

 About the Conference